You can build

 Sure!
 Take a tour with this video.

 There are folks of all genders in the Body Positive Clubhouse.
-While most of our members are women and femmes, we also have a few cis-men, non-binary folks, and trans* folks of varying genders.
+While most of our members are women, we also have a few cis-men, non-binary folks, and trans* folks of varying genders.

 I specialize in teaching an adaptive, inclusive yoga practice for diverse body types.
 I have been doing this a while, in fact I travel the world training other yoga teachers how to work with students of all shapes, sizes, and abilities.
 I’m also personally in a fat body (I’m a US size 24-ish) so I know what it’s like to practice in a body that doesn’t just fold up in a tiny ball.